itscodenation/flw1-curriculum-23-24/unit-1/unit-1-lesson-2.md

 ## Common Misconceptions
-Sure, here are some common misconceptions related to the topics in the lesson:

 1. **HTML/CSS**:
     - *Misconception*: HTML and CSS are programming languages.
     - *Reality*: HTML (HyperText Markup Language) is a markup language used for creating the structure and content of a web page.
 CSS (Cascading Style Sheets) is a style sheet language used for styling the HTML elements.